 If this exercise works out well, you have a good basis to at least optimize your jump out of the Shotokan-Kata Heian-Godan (90 degree turn), and you can slowly move on to Enpi (270 degrees), Kanku-Sho (270 and 360 degrees), while the principles remain the same.
 Jump cleanly high, pay attention to the axis of rotation so that it remains as straight as possible, and make it "narrow".

 Further training methods and exercises on the subject of jump training will follow in the next parts of this series.
 Click here to continue with the second part: Jump Training - Improving Jumping Height and Jumping Distance.

-This might also be interesting for youAnimal forms of the martial art Karate
+This might also be interesting for youEarly musical education of children

 Most people like listening to music, everyone has their own preferences.
 It is not surprising that babies and toddlers can already benefit from music.
 Music influences many cognitive areas and enriches the mental well-being.
 In which way and which methods there are to integrate music into the everyday life of the child, you can find … Continue reading "Early musical education of children"

 Sushi is a Japanese dish made from cold, sour rice.
 Other ingredients to complement it include nori (dried and roasted seaweed), raw or smoked fish (e.g. tuna or salmon), raw seafood (e.g. prawns) and vegetables (e.g. avocado, cucumber, carrot or tofu).
 The Sushi is prepared in bite-sized pieces and served visually appealing.
 Table of contents:Make … Continue reading "Sushi: Maki and Nigri homemade"

 Yoga exercises - also as a supplement to karate training